Dynamic Interpersonal Therapy (DIT)

 Applying for the course

 Applicants who meet the eligibility criteria are welcome to apply.
+Please see the 2020 application form.

 Please note: Places will initially be allocated on a first come, first served basis.